After he shot and killed an unarmed teen driver, a Kansas police officer was paid a $70,000 severance

 In February 2018, the Johnson County district attorney announced that the officer would not be charged and that the slaying was justifiable.
 At the same time, District Attorney Steve Howe announced that the officer had resigned before any administrative action could be taken.

 Overland Park officials did not disclose the following month that they paid a severance package in March 2018 to Jenison totaling more than $81,000, though records show his salary was roughly $46,000.
-City spokesman Sean Reilly said Thursday that “In the best interest of the community,” the city negotiated an agreement with Jenison “which resulted in his voluntary resignation,” to include $8,000 in pay, $3,040 in unused vacation and comp time, and a $70,000 severance payment.
+City spokesman Sean Reilly said Thursday that “in the best interest of the community,” the city negotiated an agreement with Jenison “which resulted in his voluntary resignation,” to include $8,000 in pay, $3,040 in unused vacation and comp time, and a $70,000 severance payment.

 No Overland Park city official would explain why they felt a $70,000 severance payment was “in the best interest of the community.”
-Mayor Carl Gerlach, police Chief Frank Donchez, City Council President Fred Spears and city attorney Eric Blevins all did not respond to requests for comment Thursday.
+Mayor Carl Gerlach, Police Chief Frank Donchez, City Council President Fred Spears and assistant city attorney Eric Blevins all did not respond to requests for comment Thursday.

 Overland Park City Councilman Paul Lyons, who now chairs the council’s Public Safety Committee, told the Kansas City Star that since the Johnson County prosecutor ruled the killing justifiable, Jenison couldn’t be fired.
-But police departments may move to fire officers whose acts are ruled legal, but are still in violation of department policy.
+But police departments may move to fire officers whose acts are ruled legal but are still in violation of department policy.
 Fired officers do not receive severance packages.

 Jenison, 31, could not be located for comment, and his attorney, Michael Seck, also did not respond to a request for comment.
 Jenison is an Army veteran who served in Afghanistan and had been an Overland Park officer for two years.
 Since he was not fired or otherwise disciplined by Overland Park, he is free to join another police department.